qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 Optimized Data Structures:</br>
 **Defragmentation:** Storage for multitenant workloads is more optimized and scales better.</br>
 **On-Disk Payload:** You can now store less frequently used data on disk, rather than on RAM.</br>
-**UUID Support:** Additional data type for payload can result in significant memory savings.
+**UUID Support:** Additional data types for payload can result in significant memory savings.

 Improved Query API:</br>
 **GroupBy Endpoint:** Use this query method to group results by a certain payload field.</br>
-**Random Sampling:** Select a subset of data points from a larger dataset in a random manner.</br>
+**Random Sampling:** Select a subset of data points from a larger dataset randomly.</br>
 **Hybrid Search Fusion:** We are adding the Distribution-Based Score Fusion (DBSF) method.</br>

 New Web UI Tools:</br>
-**Search Quality Tool:** Test the precision of your semantic search requests in real time.</br>
+**Search Quality Tool:** Test the precision of your semantic search requests in real-time.</br>
 **Graph Exploration Tool:** Visualize vector search in context-based exploratory scenarios.</br>

 ### Quick Recap: Multitenant Workloads